 How Do Municipalities and Contractors Use Vacuum Trucks to Save Money?

 Whether working in a municipality or as a contractor, public works, wastewater, and environmental departments are always searching for ways to reduce operational costs on projects.
-It’s no wonder that municipalities, government organizations, and a growing number of contractors, continue to opt to use vacuum trucks for a variety of projects including vacuum excavating, hydro excavation, sewer jetting, sewage removal, sewage disposal, and so forth.
+It’s no wonder that municipalities, government organizations, and a growing number of contractors, continue to opt to use vacuum trucks for a variety of projects including vacuum excavating, hydro excavation, sewer jetting, sewage removal, sewage disposal, sewer line cleaning, and so forth.
 These vacuum trucks, or combination machines, utilize high-pressure water and powerful vacuum systems in combination, hence their name, to increase efficiency.

 The cost-savings accrued using a vacuum truck are compounded when the unit also features a recycler function.
 A recycler provides the operator with the option to reuse water already in the vacuum truck system, which results in a multitude of benefits.